 A liability for compensated absences is recorded when incurred.
-Accrued vacation time for the year ended December 31, 2020 was \$9,783, which is reported as part of accrued liabilities in the combined statement of financial position.
+Accrued vacation time for the year ended December 31, 2021 and 2020 was \$17,077 and \$9,783, respectively, which is reported as part of accrued liabilities in the combined statements of financial position.